 With a trampoline net, you make you and your kids’ sky-high bounces that much safer.
-Whether you’re adding a net to your trampoline or replacing its existing one, SkyBoundUSA can help with our guide for how to find the right net for your trampoline.
+Whether you’re adding a net to your trampoline or replacing its existing one, SkyBoundUSA's enclosed trampolines safety net guide will help you find the right net for your trampoline.

 Like any parent, we're passionate about safety at SkyBound USA and believe you can have the best of both worlds — safety and fun.
-That's why we offer safety nets for all our trampolines, excluding the Mini 4, which is for the tiniest of tikes and provides a cushiony handlebar and pad cover for safety.
-The reason behind including a patented safety net on our trampolines for adults and kids is because we're talking about sky-high bounces.
+Our trampolines are built for sky-high bounces, which is why we offer safety nets for all our trampolines, (excluding the Mini 4, which is for the tiniest of tikes and provides a cushioned handlebar and pad cover for safety).

 No matter the activity, from trampolines to bicycles, there are always some risks.
-Your child may press their front brakes versus their back brakes while riding down a hill, or they may opt to jump at the same time as their siblings or friends — which is what causes 75 percent of trampoline mishaps.
+Simply jumping on a trampoline with siblings or friends causes 75 percent of trampoline mishaps.
 That's why trampoline safety nets are not only important but essential.

-Whether you're searching for your first trampoline safety net or need to replace your existing one, check out these features:
+Whether you're searching for your first trampoline safety net or need to replace your existing one, consider these important features:

-- Weight: A safety net with a heavier weight translates to longevity and safety.
+1. Weight - A safety net with a heavier weight translates to longevity and safety.
 Our HD nets, for instance, are 50 percent heavier than other nets available, which adds to your peace of mind while watching your kids, or even while you're indulging in a jump yourself.

-- Door: A vulnerable area for a lot of safety nets are their doors.
-You want a safety net that offers a secure door.
-All our nets, for example, feature a heavy-duty zipper door that gives you confidence when your child and their friends head out to the backyard.
+2. Door - A vulnerable area for a lot of safety nets is their door.
+You want a safety net that offers a secure trampoline enclosure.
+All SkyBound USA nets, for example, feature a heavy-duty zipper door that gives you confidence when your child and their friends head out to the backyard.

-- UV: The greatest enemy of your safety net?
+3. UV Protection - The greatest enemy of your safety net?
 The sun.
 That's why you want a replacement trampoline safety net that offers UV protection.
 By incorporating protective UV features into our nets, we've extended their lifecycles — as well as the fun of families worldwide.

-- Weave: For many parents, they're looking for a replacement net because tears developed in their old one.
-It's a common fault in safety nets, which is why you want one with heavy duty weaving.
+4. Weave - If you're looking for a replacement net because tears developed in your old one, you're not alone.
+It's a common fault in safety nets, which is why you want one with heavy-duty weaving.
 It'll decrease that tear chance, plus provide an extra boost in protection and durability.

 How Much Do Trampoline Safety Nets Cost?

-For many parents, the price of a trampoline safety net is secondary to the safety of their kids.
-The good news, however, is that trampoline safety nets are affordable.
-The cost will depend on the size of your trampoline, as well as shape, but you can expect a price between $45 and $65 for trampolines ranging from 12 to 15 feet.
+The good news is that trampoline safety nets are affordable.
+The exact cost will depend on the size and shape of your trampoline, but you can expect a price between $45 and $65 for trampolines ranging from 12 feet to 15 feet.
 To extend the life of your trampoline's safety net replacement and maximize your investment, we recommend storing it indoors during the winter or harsh weather.

-How to Know When It's Time to Replace Your Trampoline's Safety Net
+When Is it Time to Replace Your Trampoline's Safety Net?

 You know it's time to replace a trampoline's safety net when it's tattered and torn.
 Before that stage, though, what are the signs you need a new trampoline safety net?
 It's all about the little things.
 To spot them, you're going to want to hop aboard your trampoline.